 Dr. Casali is the John Grado Professor of Industrial and Systems Engineering (ISE) and Director of the Auditory Systems Laboratory at Virginia Tech in Blacksburg, VA.
 He is a Board-Certified Professional Ergonomist (CPE registration # 222).
-Since 2015, he also is Founder and Chief Technology Officer of Hearing, Ergonomics & Acoustics Resources (HEAR) LLC, a Virginia company that conducts product design/testing, intellectual property assistance, research contracts, and litigation support, including human factors expert witness services.
+Since 2015, he also is Founder and Chief Technology Officer of Hearing, Ergonomics & Acoustics Resources (HEAR) LLC, a Virginia company that conducts product design/testing, intellectual property assistance, research contracts, and litigation support, including expert witness services.

 Dr. Casali attended public schools in Princeton, WV and received a B.S. in Psychology (1977) and M.S.
 (1979) and Ph.D.
 (1982) degrees in Industrial Engineering (IE) with concentrations in Human Factors Engineering at Virginia Tech.
 During his graduate work, he received two IE scholarships and was a Virginia Tech Cunningham Dissertation Year Fellow.
 He joined the faculty in 1982 and was promoted to Associate Professor with tenure in 1986, to Full Professor in 1991, to the Grado Professorship in 1996, and was Department Head from 1995-2002.
-He is an international authority on ergonomics, human factors engineering, situation awareness, hearing protection, and auditory displays.
+He is an international authority on ergonomics, human factors engineering, human hearing perception, situation awareness, hearing protection, and auditory displays.
 Dr. Casali is a Fellow of the Human Factors and Ergonomics Society since 1994, and a Fellow of the Institute of Industrial Engineers (IIE) since 2001.
-Dr. Casali recently received two major national awards, the Lauer Safety Award for outstanding accomplishments in safety-related research/practice from the Human Factors and Ergonomics Society (HFES) in October, 2017, and the Safe-in-Sound Award for Innovation in hearing conservation from the National Institute for Occupational Safety and Health (NIOSH) in February, 2016, as well as the Outreach Excellence Award in September, 2020 from Virginia Tech College of Engineering for his community and professional work outside the university.
+Dr. Casali recently received two major national awards, the Lauer Safety Award for outstanding accomplishments in safety-related research/practice from the Human Factors and Ergonomics Society (HFES) in October, 2017, and the Safe-in-Sound Award for Innovation in hearing conservation from the National Institute for Occupational Safety and Health (NIOSH) in February, 2016.
+In April, 2022, he received Virginia Tech's highest award for external service, the Alumni Award for Excellence in Outreach.

 As a consultant, Dr. Casali has served over 80 U.S. and foreign companies and U.S. government organizations in over 150 projects concerning industrial and product safety, acoustics and hearing protection, ergonomics, warning signal design, operator displays and zoning/ordinances.
-He is active as a legal consultant, having served in expert witness or other litigation support capacities in over 50 cases involving civil tort law, patent litigation, criminal law and public hearings.
-These cases have encompassed industrial safety, product and premises liability, systems ergonomics, hearing-critical arbitration, hearing protection, acoustic alarms, situation awareness, signal detection, community and occupational noise, and intellectual property.
-He also developed and teaches a university course and outreach seminar on expert witnessing and litigation for engineers.
+He is active as a legal consultant, having served in expert witness or other litigation support capacities in over 60 cases involving civil tort law (including large mass tort cases), patent litigation, criminal law and public hearings.
+These cases have encompassed industrial safety, product and premises liability, ergonomics, hearing-critical arbitration, hearing protection, acoustic alarms, situation awareness, community and occupational noise, laboratory practices, intellectual property, and U.S. Patent and Trademark Office inter partes reviews.
+He also developed and teaches a university course and outreach seminars on expert witnessing and litigation for engineers.